Acres Of Water & Miles Of Shoreline

 To really enjoy this beautiful lake, you need to rent some type of watercraft and get out on the lake.
 Rent a jet ski, fishing boat, or picnic/party barge and have fun.

 You come to Lake of the Pines to enjoy the water recreation activities on the Lake.
 Here is a limited list of what we like to see and do in the area:

-There are a couple local events that we know about - the last weekend is April is the Wild Flower Festival in Avinger (903 562-1000); the Saturday before the festival is the a trail ride (903 562-1029); and the first weekend in October in Linden is the Pineywoods Cowboy Gathering (903 756-9934 - chuckwagon cooking, trial ride with Michael Martin Murphy, and more).
-That's a very short list, if you know of other fun things to see and do, drop us a line.
+There are a couple of local events that we know about - the last weekend in April is the Wild Flower Festival in Avinger; the Saturday before the festival is the trail ride; and the first weekend in October in Linden is the Pineywoods Cowboy Gathering - chuckwagon cooking, trail ride with Michael Martin Murphy, and more).
+That's a very short list if you know of other fun things to see and do, drop us a line.

 Restaurants, Bars, & Music: